 Now, I blame Elements for this obsession.
 I think they just loved our reactions to the food they kept bringing out, so they decided to top off our appetizer feast by saving the best for last.
-If you see Lobster & Squash Blossom Tempura on the menu, you have to order it, and then come back here and let me know what you thought.
+If you see Lobster & Squash Blossom Tempura on the menu, you have to order it and then come back here and let me know what you thought.
 I’m telling you, I’ve never had a dish like it in my entire life.
-Imagine having the ability to think up or let alone actually create such a masterpiece?
-Each bite had locally sourced cooked squash coated with tempura and topped with whipped ricotta, lobster, chives, and place in a pool of yuzu romesco.
+Imagine having the ability to think up or, let alone actually create such a masterpiece?
+Each bite had locally sourced cooked squash coated with tempura and topped with whipped ricotta, lobster, and chives and placed in a pool of yuzu romesco.

 And after all of the food we ate, you probably think we didn’t order entrees.
 Well, you’re wrong!
 There’s no way we would skip out on the main course if the appetizers tasted as good as they did.
 And we were right; the entrees were unbelievable.
 I know it’s rude to open your mouth while eating, but I had to keep picking up my jaw after my first bites.